+Make this easy coffee drink at home for instant holiday spirit!
 NOTE: I use a french press.
 So the directions here reflect that.
 If you use a regular coffee machine, simply follow the amounts and put the coffee and other items into your filter.
-Be aware that this will only work in coffee makers that use the paper filters.
+Be aware that THIS WILL ONLY WORK IN COFEE MAKERS THAT USE PAPER FILTERS.
 Other types of coffee makers could get clogged by the herbs.

-- 1 tablespoon dried peppermint leaves (you can add more if you like, but I found this amount to be just right for my taste.)
+- 1 tbsp. dried peppermint leaves (you can add more if you like, but I found this amount to be just right for my taste.)

-- Unsweetened almond milk to taste ( you can use regular milk, but almond milk adds a wonderful flavor.)
+- unsweetened almond milk to taste ( you can use regular milk too)

-- Honey to taste (add this to your cup AFTER brewing)
+- honey or other sweetener to taste (add this to your cup AFTER brewing)